PauOrtegaCastro/SKY__MEMCTRL-3124/README.md

 # CF_SRAM_1024x32
+## Coment
+This IP has been prepared for the EuroCDP open-source repository.
+All files are organized according to the EuroCDP IP structure.
+This Digital IP has been extracted from https://github.com/chipfoundry/CF_SRAM_1024x32 repository.
 ## Overview
 This memory is organized as 1024 words by 32 bits.
 This is a Single Port Synchronous (Flowthrough) SRAM in SKY130 technology.
 An active high read-write enable signal controls the read/write operation of the memory.